 Frank offers infrastructure clients unique expertise in engineering matters.
 Before attending law school, he worked as a civil engineer with Airport Design Consultants Inc. handling airport design, and with AI Engineers Inc. focusing on bridge inspection.

 University of Hawaii – Life Sciences Building.
-Member of the Nossaman team that advised the University on its first design-build project, a 45,000-square-foot structure currently under construction on the Manoa Campus as the new home for the College of Natural Sciences’ biology, microbiology and botany departments, as well as the Pacific Biosciences Research Center and the Biological Electron Microscope Facility serving 60 campus labs.
+Member of the Nossaman team that advised the University on its first design-build project, a 70,000-square-foot structure currently under construction on the Manoa Campus as the new home for the College of Natural Sciences’ biology, microbiology and botany departments, as well as the Pacific Biosciences Research Center and the Biological Electron Microscope Facility serving 60 campus labs.
 Services included review of the procurement package and providing an initial draft of the design-build contract, as well as conducting a statutory compliance review.
 In early 2017, the contract was awarded to Layton Construction Company, LLC, with Group 70 International as the designer.
-Completion is scheduled for spring 2019.
-The state-of-the art facility is anticipated to open in spring 2020.
+The state-of-the art facility opened in spring 2020.

 Orange County Transportation Authority – I-405 Improvement Project.
 Member of the legal team engaged as part of the Authority’s program management team to advise on a project to add a general purpose lane and a toll lane in each direction, as well as the conversion of an existing HOV lane in each direction, between SR 73 and I-605 in Orange County, California.
 The project, the largest highway upgrade in Southern California, will relieve pressure on one of the state’s most congested corridors.
 In November 2016, the Authority awarded a $1.2 billion design-build contract to a consortium led by OHL USA Inc. and Astaldi Construction Corp.
 Construction on the project, estimated to cost $1.9 billion overall, began in 2018.
 Frank’s role has included assisting in evaluation of SOQs for the project and reviewing procurement and contract documents for compliance with applicable laws and regulations.